wkjagt/godocs/effective_go.md

 func Compile(str string) (regexp *Regexp, err error) {
 ```

-If the name always begins the comment, the output of godoc can usefully be run through grep.
+If the name always begins the comment, the output of godoc can usefully be run through `grep`.
 Imagine you couldn't remember the name "Compile" but were looking for the parsing function for regular expressions, so you ran the command,

 ```go
 $ godoc regexp | grep parse
 ```

-If all the doc comments in the package began, "This function...", grep wouldn't help you remember the name.
+If all the doc comments in the package began, "This function...", `grep` wouldn't help you remember the name.
 But because the package starts each doc comment with the name, you'd see something like this, which recalls the word you're looking for.

 ```go
 $ godoc regexp | grep parse